 Question: What is the Carnegie Project on the Education Doctorate (CPED)?
 Does the CPED accredit EdD programs?

-Answer: Established in 2007, the Carnegie Project on the Education Doctorate is a collection of colleges and schools of education who are attempting to reassess and improve the structure of EdD programs.
-Their membership currently includes over 125 institutions in the United States and Canada, all working together to redesign the Doctor of Education to better serve advanced practitioners in the field.
+Answer: Established in 2007, the Carnegie Project on the Education Doctorate (CPED) is a collection of colleges and schools of education whose faculty meet consistently to discuss, reassess, and improve the structure of the Doctor of Education (EdD) degree.
+Their membership currently includes over 135 institutions in the United States and Canada, all working together to redesign the EdD to better serve advanced practitioners in the field.
 The primary goal of CPED is to promote its three-part framework for EdD redesign, which includes “a new definition of the EdD, a set of guiding principles for program development, and a set of design-concepts that serve as program building blocks.”
 While member schools are expected to adhere to this framework and restructure their EdD programs accordingly, the CPED does not grant any type of accreditation to these institutions or their degree offerings.

-The Carnegie Project on the Education Doctorate is comprised of a wide range of postsecondary institutions who are looking to develop and implement changes to their current EdD programs.
-Working together, these member schools have performed a critical examination of the doctorate in education and created a set of guiding principles intended to refocus the degree on rigorous practitioner preparation.
-Colleges that join the consortium agree to adopt and institute this framework, making changes to improve their EdD curriculum with support from the CPED community and membership resources, such as collaborative meetings and access to the peer-reviewed, open source journal, “Impacting Education: Journal for Transforming Professional Practice.”
+The Carnegie Project on the Education Doctorate (CPED) is comprised of a wide range of postsecondary institutions who are looking to develop and implement changes to their current EdD programs.
+Working together, these member schools have performed a critical examination of the Doctor of Education degree and created a set of guiding principles intended to refocus the degree on rigorous practitioner preparation.
+Colleges that join the consortium agree to adopt and institute this framework, making changes to improve their EdD curriculum with support from the CPED community and membership resources, such as collaborative meetings (also known as Convenings) and access to the peer-reviewed, open source journal, “Impacting Education: Journal for Transforming Professional Practice.”

 The CPED Framework for EdD Redesign